mkuthan/mkuthan.github.io/source/_posts/2014-05-29-acceptance-testing-using-jbehave-spring-framework-and-maven.markdown

 The configuration how the steps parameters will be handled.

-## Test scenarios
+## Test scenarios definition

-Test scenarios are rather straightforward if you are familiar with BDD and Gherkin like syntax.
+Test scenarios are rather straightforward, if you are familiar with BDD and Gherkin like syntax.
 If not please read [BDD Concepts](http://jbehave.org/reference/stable/concepts.html) short definition.

-Look, there is nothing specific to the application user interface in the scenarios.
+Look, in the scenarios there is nothing specific to the application user interface.
 It is not important how product price editor looks like, and how the shopping basket is presented.

 ```